astronexus/ATHYG-Database/data/details/v2_builds.md

     * add proper motion and radial velocity data from SIMBAD to the subset of Gliese stars that used SIMBAD for parallax lookups.
 * v2.2+
     * add spectral types for the stars in AT v2.2 when available, and from HYG when available there but not in AT.
+* v2.3+
+    * no major changes to merging AT results with HYG.
+The changes from AT v2.2 to AT v2.3 filter naturally into AT-HYG v2.3.
 ### Data quality

 Data quality issues are largely the same as in details_v1.md, except for issues specific to proper motion and radial velocity data.

-There are three items for AT-HYG v2.1 and v2.2 that are worth noting.
-The first one is new to AT-HYG v2.1; the other two are present in AT-HYG v2.0 as well.
-For the first two items, the context is a minor deficiency in the build for HYG that affects the "source" tracking for some of the velocity data, especially radial velocity data, in HYG.
-In AT-HYG, one priority has been to label the provenance of all data as closely as possible, so it is possible at a glance to see where the data for a specific figure (such as distance or absolute magnitude) comes from, but in HYG, some of this information is less clear.
+AT-HYG v2.3 addresses an issue recorded in all prior AT-HYG v2.x releases.
+Currently, there are two other items present in AT-HYG 2.1 through AT-HYG v2.3 that are not entirely addressed

+#### Addressed in v2.3

+In AT-HYG v1.01 and later, there is a custom list of Tycho-2 stars that were missing a Gaia-Tycho 2 link from the data files I worked with, but which could be looked up in SIMBAD and correctly identified there.
+This list (~10K stars) originally contained only the associated Gaia parallax data (no Gaia velocities).
+As a result, these stars often did not have radial velocities in AT-HYG v2.0 through AT-HYG v2.2 (they generally have good proper motions from Tycho-2), and so their Cartesian velocity values are not especially accurate.

+Getting these velocities was initially considered to be fairly minor compared to getting the distances in the first place.
+Also, since these stars generally had good proper motion data, any application that uses only the proper motions for (relatively short term) space motion calculations wasn't affected; only long-term 3D motion calculations were an issue.

+In version 2.3, processing this set of stars added proper motion and radial velocity lookups, so this issue is largely resolved.

+#### Still outstanding in v2.3

+Two issues/aspects of the data set that are still present in v2.3, and relatively minor by comparison to the previously resolved aspect:

 1. (v2.1+) There are several thousand HYG stars with only a Gliese ID (no HIP or HR IDs).
 These can't be linked directly to AT-HYG, so they have been augmented with a SIMBAD query to get a valid Tycho-2 ID cross-reference, and to do additional lookups for parallax, proper motions, and radial velocities.
+(Note -- this is a separate SIMBAD lookup from the one described above to get Gaia data from stars in Tycho-2 without a previously indexed Tycho-Gaia cross-reference.)

 The parallaxes and proper motions almost always came back from Gaia DR2 or DR3.
 However, especially for the fainter Gliese stars, the radial velocities could come from all sorts of catalogs, many of which were specialized ones just for a subset of M dwarfs.
 I did not attempt to break these sources out in detail; any radial velocity for this set of stars that was not a Gaia-sourced RV has an "rv_src" of "OTHER" in AT-HYG.

 2. (v2.0+) In HYG stars that were not augmented with a SIMBAD lookup (i.e. ones with adequate direct cross-references to Tycho-2), radial velocities have a similar issue, but a bit less extreme.
 For these stars, the main source for RV was a somewhat niche catalog oriented specifically towards collecting radial velocities (Wilson Evans Batten), but some RVs came from Yale, and some others from Gliese.
 All HYG RVs for records *not* augmented by SIMBAD will fall into one of these three sources.
 As a result, these radial velocities were given an "rv_src" of "HYG" in AT-HYG.
 I spot checked a few of the HYG radial velocities in SIMBAD and, in general, they are of acceptable quality, just generally lower precision than ones from Gaia.

-3. (v2.0+) In AT-HYG v1.01 and later, there is a custom list of Tycho-2 stars that were missing a Gaia-Tycho 2 link from the data files I worked with, but which could be looked up in SIMBAD and correctly identified there.
-This list (~10K stars) only contains the associated Gaia parallax data (no Gaia velocities).
-As a result, these stars do not currently have radial velocities (they generally have good proper motions from Tycho-2), and so their Cartesian velocity values are not especially accurate.

-Addressing this last issue was considered to be fairly minor compared to getting the distances in the first place.
-Also, since these stars still generally have good proper motion data, any application that uses only the proper motions for (relatively short term) space motion calculations isn't affected; only long-term 3D motion calculations are an issue.
-Resolving this may be a candidate for later versions of AT-HYG.

-#### Possible additions in later releases
+### Possible additions in later releases

-Here are some items that are possible additions:

-1. Address issue 3) above with an update similar to the one that added velocity information to SIMBAD-augmented Gliese stars.
-2. (lower priority) Add conventional variable star letter IDs (R-Z, RR-QZ, V numbers, etc.) when known.
-Combined with the other two, this makes AT-HYG close to a drop-in replacement for HYG, with all the data for all the stars in HYG replicated in AT-HYG.
+One possibility is adding variable star IDs, as an extra ID paralleling other historically significant IDs such as Bayer designations.
+This would add one of the few remaining unused HYG fields to AT-HYG.
+Since there is a significant difference (~ 0.1 - 0.2 mag) between the V magnitudes used for HYG-sourced magnitudes and the VT magnitudes in Tycho-2, addressing magnitude ranges is currently out of scope for the combined AT-HYG catalog.

+Another possibility is trying to break out the proper motion and radial velocity sources used by HYG and by direct SIMBAD lookups more exactly.